What to know about Elijah McClain’s death and the cases against police and paramedics

 Woodyard had been charged with manslaughter and criminally negligent homicide.

+Woodyard testified that he put McClain in the neck hold because he feared for his life after he heard McClain say, “I intend to take my power back” and another officer say, “He just grabbed your gun, dude.”

+Rosenblatt — who faced charges of manslaughter, criminally negligent homicide and assault — also was acquitted.
+His attorney pointed out at trial that Rosenblatt was not near McClain when Roedema and another officer, who was not charged, held down McClain while paramedics administered the ketamine.

-Roedema was convicted earlier this month of the least serious charges he faced — negligent homicide and third-degree assault.
+Roedema was the most senior of the three officers.
+He was convicted in October of the least serious charges he faced — negligent homicide and third-degree assault.
 He faces a sentence of anywhere from probation to prison time.
-Rosenblatt was acquitted.

 WHAT DO THE FIRST TWO TRIALS MEAN FOR THE PARAMEDICS?